 People visiting for an extended time usually want to check out grocery stores and shopping.
 Be sure to visit Town & County Market.
 Not only is this the spot of shopping, especially specialty food items, and seafood, but the salad bar and hot bar are the place to be at lunch time on Bainbridge.
 Sometimes I go there three times a day.
 Behind the Town & Country Market is the Waterfront Park and Dock.
 At the park is a great kid’s playground and the beginning of the Waterfront Trail, which winds its way down to Eakin/Gowan.
 My very favorite breakfast on the island is at Streamliner Diner.
 It is adjacent to Town & Country Market.
 They serve dinner, too, but I love their breakfast, especially their biscuits and jam and crispy hash browns.

 The Grand Forest – If you are a walker/runner, you will want to explore the Grand Forest.
 The trails are extensive, groomed and fun.
 There are several parking spots.Exploring the Grand Forest is a great way to spend a morning or afternoon.
 Nearby is Bainbridge Gardens.
-A field trip in and of itself, this is our biggest nursery and a great place to have lunch at The New Rose Cafe.
-There is also a fun gift shop.
+A field trip in and of itself, this is our biggest nursery.

 Some other must see places:

-If you happen to be here on a Tuesday, please go to Hey Day Farm to have Dinner.
+Please go to Hey Day Farm to have Dinner.
 You can eat on a real, working farm and have some of the most fantastic food on the island.
-They do not take reservations, so you need to arrive at 4:30 to try and get a 5:00 seating, but I think it is worth it, especially in the summer.
-Be prepared for a three hour, multi-course experience, so probably better without kids, but my favorite dinner on the island, hands down.
+They now take reservations.
+Be prepared for a two to three hour, multi-course experience, so probably better without kids, but my favorite dinner on the island, hands down.

 The Bainbridge Public Library – excellent Children’s Library and story time.